How to Get Rid of Roaches in North Carolina

 Sure, taking a preventative approach isn’t going to help you right now if you have a current infestation, but it will help you prevent a future one once you get this one under control.
 The best way to prevent bugs is not let them in the first place.
 Consider taking a preventative approach to keep them out for good.

-Prevention tips: Outside Your Home
+How to Prevent Cockroaches Outside Your Home

 - Seal cracks, crevices, and gaps around entrances to your home.
 Think doors, windows, utility lines, etc.